 It will allow us to save time and to focus on more complex tasks and actions.
 We will have the opportunity to evolve within our role.

-We need to take this opportunity for retraining and transform our careers, to learn to be more objective and logical, strengthen our branding, being more innovative, become solution-focused, and more of a problem-solver.
-Each job that will be replaced will also create an opportunity for another profession (i.e., HR/ Marketing / Sales / Finance / IT/ PR / Production, etc.…)
+We need to take this opportunity for retraining and transform our careers; to learn to be more objective and logical, strengthen our branding, be more innovative, become solution-focused, and more of a problem-solver.
+Each job that will be replaced will also create an opportunity for another profession (i.e., HR / Marketing / Sales / Finance / IT / PR / Production, etc.…)

 Right now, it is impossible to predict the situation so many years down the line.
 However, we must bear in mind that change is imminent and is unstoppable.
-We must be aware that everything will not be a bed of roses.
-We will be facing some challenging and unpleasant situations (such as fear, job loss, etc.) However, the opportunities are endless, and we are fortunate to experience the beginning of a technological change as well as a social change: It is the place to be!
+We must be aware that not everything will be a bed of roses.
+We will face some challenging and unpleasant situations (such as fear, job loss, etc.) However, the opportunities are endless, and we are fortunate to experience the beginning of a technological change as well as a social change.
+It is the place to be!